spinnaker/spinnaker.github.io/guides/developer/plugin-creators.md

 {% include toc %}

-This is an early alpha feature that is under active development and will likely change
+This is an early alpha feature that is under active development and will likely change.

-# Create The Backend For Stage Plugins
+# Create the Backend For Stage Plugins

 ## Example Plugin

 This document shows how to create a simple plugin that waits a random amount of time, from zero to the number of seconds that is entered in the UI.
 Use this guide as a starting point to facilitate creating more complex plugins.